lvu16/foor-nutrient-app/docs/ASSUMPTIONS.md

 **Decision Rationale:**

-- **Requirements explicitly stated**: "choose tools you are comfortable with and focus on problem solving approach rather than syntax"
 - **Strong experience**: Built WasteNot (multi-platform) and Qualpat (capstone) with React
-- **Faster development**: Vite provides instant HMR and faster builds than alternatives
 - **Core concepts transferable**: Component architecture, state management, navigation, and API integration patterns are identical across frameworks

 **Flutter Understanding:**